1and1/reactive/README.md

 ```

-### `PublisherConsumer`
+### `ResultSubscriber`
-Provides convenience artifacts such as `PublisherConsumer`
+Provides convenience artifacts such as `ResultSubscriber`

-The `writeFirstTo(...)` reads the first element of the publisher and writes this element to the HTTP response.
+The ConsumeFirstSubscriber reads the first element of the publisher and writes this element to the HTTP response.
 If the publisher does not return an element, a 204 No Content will be returned.

 ``` java